hazzylee/hyeji-lee/_pages/teaching.md

 nav_order: 4
 ---

 ### University of Edinburgh
 **[A recipient of the Outstanding Tutor Awards 2025](https://ppls.ed.ac.uk/learning-teaching/outstanding-tutor-awards) | [Statistics Course Details](https://uoepsy.github.io/)**

 **Tutor (2023-Current)**
+* **Univariate Statistics and Methodology in R (USMR)**
+  * Semester-long intensive course for Masters students on standard statistical methodologies using R
+  * Fundamentals of statistical inference using a simulation-based approach
+  * Comprehensive coverage of the General Linear Model (GLM) as a unifying framework for statistical methods
+  * Progression from basic hypothesis testing (t-tests, Chi-square) to complex modelling (Multiple Regression, Interactions, and GLM)
+  * practical training in data wrangling, assumption checking, diagnostics, and reporting

 * **Developmental Cognitive Neuroscience - Childhood**
   * Course examining reciprocal relationships between brain and cognitive development
   * Key phenomena and mechanisms supporting neurocognitive development